 But were the Ptolemies only Macedonian?

-No, the Ptolemies were not only Greek and Macedonian.
+But the Ptolemies were not only Greek and Macedonian.

 Macedonian, Persian, and…?

-First lagoon: Cleopatra’s grandmother
+First blank: Cleopatra’s grandmother

 Cleopatra’s grandfather, King Ptolemy IX, dutifully married his two sisters.